demisto/content-docs/docs/integrations/docker.md

  dockerimage: demisto/oauthlib:1.0.0.16907
 autoUpdateDockerImage: true
 ```
-If your integration/script uses one of the above images and you wish to not have it automatically updated, you can set the 'autoUpdateDockerImage' field to false.
+If your integration/script uses one of the above images and you wish to not have it automatically updated, you can set the `autoUpdateDockerImage` field to false.
 For example, adding the following will not update your docker image automatically:
 ```yml
 autoUpdateDockerImage: false